-This purging and sell has it’s pros and cons.
-Pro is that obviously I’m getting things out of the house and making a little money on it.
+This purging and selling have their pros and cons.
+The Pro is that obviously I’m getting things out of the house and making a little money on it.
 I’m also getting things organized that I plan on keeping.
 I’m using the Marie Kondo philosophy about what I’m keeping.
 I ask myself “Do I really love this item” and “will I actually use it and where”.
-It’s really helped me part with things that I’ve hung on to for those “just incase” situations that never seem to happen.
-For instance I have a vase that is probably 24″ tall.
-I’ve used it a couple of times (maybe 20 years ago) to display gladiolous.
+It’s really helped me part with things that I’ve hung on to for those “just in case” situations that never seem to happen.
+For instance, I have a vase that is probably 24″ tall.
+I’ve used it a couple of times (maybe 20 years ago) to display gladiolas.
 Time for that vase to have a new home.

 Tips & Tricks

 Here are a few things that I’ve learned (certainly not scientific but my observations)

 - I’ve been the luckiest with listing things on Friday & Saturday Mornings.
 The worst time is Sunday afternoon/evening